fathzer-games/jchess-uci/README.md

 ## TODO
+* Make games-core optional.
+It would implies to split UCI into two classes, one with the strict UCI command set, and a subclass that adds PerfT related things.
 * Verify the engine is protected against strange client behavior (like changing the position during a go request).
 * Implement support for pondering.